bspeice/speice.io/_drafts/case-study-optimization.md

 ![allocations in dtparse](/assets/images/2018-10-heaptrack/heaptrack-dtparse-colorized.png)

-...and within *that*, allocations happened in two main places:
+...and within *that*, allocations happened in two different places:

 ![allocations in parseinfo](/assets/images/2018-10-heaptrack/heaptrack-parseinfo-colorized.png)